redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

 ![Top 10 ](https://user-images.githubusercontent.com/85157023/170952806-83fa8316-ff4d-414c-bd8d-4c9c0cf476c5.png)

 **2.Let's check if there is an increase in crime month to month.
-You see there is an increase in crime in the month of March 2022 as compared to Feb 2022.**
+There is an increase in the month of March 2022 as compared to Feb 2022.**

 SELECT
     [Year_Month],